Birdwatchers know, the minute a bird feeder is in place, the Eastern Gray Squirrel will most likely be the first

-The squirrel hollows out a nest cavity in the center of the leaves.
+The squirrel hollows out a nest cavity in the center of the leaves and lines it with softer materials.

-Gray squirrels gestation (pregnant isn't the term used)requires about 45 days, one to eight young comprise a litter, but two or three are most common.
+Gray squirrels gestation (pregnant isn't the term used) requires about 45 days and one to eight young comprise a litter, but two or three are most common.

-They come out of the nest for the first time when 6 to 7 weeks old, and in another week or so are weaned.
+They come out of the nest for the first time when 6 to 7 weeks old.
+Within another week or so they will be weaned.

 In summer, you will notice that Eastern Gray squirrels are most active at your feeders in the early morning and again in mid-afternoon.

 In the winter when the days are shorter, noontime is their peak activity time.

-The primary natural foods of these creatures are nuts; fruits and buds of hickory, pecan,walnut, elm and mulberry trees; and field corn.
+The primary natural foods include; nuts, fruits and buds of hickory, pecan, walnut, elm, mulberry, and field corn.

-To bury a nut, a gray squirrel digs a hole about 3 to 4 inches deep, puts the nut inside, pushes it down whith its nose, and then pulls the soil over it with its front paws.
+To bury a nut, a gray squirrel digs a hole about 3 to 4 inches deep, puts the nut inside the hole then, pushes it down whit its nose and pulls the soil over it with its front paws.

-When it wants to retrieve the nut, it goes to the general area and locates it either by the smell or by its own scent, which was left when it buried the nut with its nose.
+When it wants to retrieve the nut, it goes to the general area and locates it either by the smell of the nut or by the squirrels own scent left when burying the food.

-The range of this Gray squirrel consist of several acres that overlap the home territories of other squirrels.
+The range of the Eastern Gray squirrel consist of several acres that overlap the home territories of other squirrels.
 Although they seldom travel farther than 200 yards from home in any one season.

 They do not defend these territories.
 However, there is a dominance hierachy with others of the same species.